 Frequently Asked Questions (FAQ)

-What Coconut Magic coconut oil more expensive than some of the other brands?
+What is the difference between Coconut Magic coconut and the other brands?

 Our coconut oil is like the Manuka honey of honey.
 It is a premium, pure, therapeutic grade oil.
 100% certified raw, organic and fair trade.